maddie480/EverestUpdateCheckerServer/README.md

 * Ruby's Entities: Remove it from the database and blacklist it.
 Ships with D-sides.
 * GhostMod: Remove it from the database and blacklist it.
 Ships with GhostNet.
+* CrowControl-WS: Remove it from the database and blacklist it.
+Ships with Crow Control.

 ## Libraries used